adrian5991/toronto-covid-cases/README.md

 ![diagram](docs/toronto_covid-19_elt_pipeline.png)

-1. Create a Cloud Function which calls the Toronto REST API and uploads the data to Google Cloud Storage.
+1. Create a Cloud Function which calls the Toronto API and uploads the data to Google Cloud Storage.
 The function should be subscribed to a specific Pub/Sub topic.
 2. Create a Cloud Scheduler job which invokes a Pub/Sub trigger to send a message to the Pub/Sub topic that the aforementioned function is subscribed to.
     - job runs on the 1st of each month
 3. Upon upload to Cloud Storage, another Cloud Function is triggered to move the file to BigQuery.